Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-You should see your doctor immediately if you experience weight loss you cannot explain, severe abdominal pain, jaundice, or other symptoms that worry you.
+You should see your doctor promptly if you have unexplained weight loss, severe abdominal pain, jaundice, or other symptoms such as those listed above that worry you.

-There are many medical conditions and illnesses that can cause any or all of these symptoms.
-Your doctor can discuss your symptoms along with your medical history and may suggest tests for cancer or other conditions.
+There are many medical conditions and illnesses that can cause these symptoms, so having these symptoms does not always mean you have cancer.
+Your doctor can discuss your symptoms along with your medical history and advise if any special tests are necessary.

 How is pancreatic cancer diagnosed?

-Your doctor may use a range of tests and techniques to diagnose the cause of symptoms, such as talking to you, examining you and taking blood tests.
+Your doctor may use a range of tests and techniques to diagnose the cause of your symptoms, such as asking about your symptoms, examining you and referring you for blood tests.

-They may then recommend other tests to indicate if you have pancreatic cancer and determine whether or not the cancer has spread.
+They may then recommend other tests to check if you have pancreatic cancer and if any cancer has spread.

 These tests may include:

-Your doctor may also do a biopsy, where a small sample of tissue is removed for testing.
-This can identify if you have cancer and, depending on the type of biopsy, can determine how far it’s spread.
+Your doctor may also recommend a biopsy.
+This involves taking a sample of tissue from your pancreas for testing in a lab.
+A biopsy can help identify if you have cancer and, depending on the type of biopsy, can check how far it's spread.

-• inserting a needle into the tissue through the abdominal wall to capture a sample, called fine-needle aspiration or needle biopsy
+• They may insert a needle into the tissue through the abdominal to take a sample — this is called fine-needle aspiration or needle biopsy.
+This is done using a form of imaging to guide them.

-• inserting a camera-tipped tube through the mouth down the gut to collect images from the area (endoscopy)
+• They may insert a camera-tipped tube through the mouth down the gut to collect images from the area (endoscopy).

-• a laparoscopy, which involves making small incisions in the abdomen that allow the surgeon to collect samples and examine the area
+• They may use a form of keyhole surgery known as laparoscopy, which involves making small incisions (cuts) in the abdomen to collect samples and examine the area.

 If pancreatic cancer is likely and it seems the tumour could be removed, your doctor may recommend surgery without a biopsy.